Select Page

 The revenue received from this enterprise over time will be invested into significant capital expenditure projects, including new and improved facilities at the QE Barnet campus.

 There are initial plans for three schools, two in India and one in the United Arab Emirates.
 In India one school is planned in GIFT City (a new financial and technology hub in Gujarat province) and the other in Gurugram (a satellite city near Delhi).
-Dubai is the likely location of the UAE school.
 The schools will be run as separate entities and each will have their own headteacher, senior leadership team and dedicated teaching staff.

 Unlike QE Barnet, the QE international schools will be co-educational, and some will be through-schools accepting children from kindergarten to Sixth Form.
 Also, unlike QE Barnet, the international QE schools will be fee-paying and not state funded.